java9-modularity/gradle-modules-plugin/README.md

 Requirements
 ===

-This plugin requires JDK 17 or newer to be used when running Gradle.
+This latest version of this plugin requires JDK 17 or newer to be used when running Gradle.
+Older versions support JDK 11.

 The minimum Gradle version supported by this plugin is 5.1.
 However, we strongly recommend to use at least Gradle 6.0, because there are a few special cases that cannot be handled correctly when using older versions.